Registration Begins the first week of January 2021

-All of the links to review, petition and change courses opened on January 13th.
-At this time, all forms are no longer accepting responses, and we are no longer making schedule changes.
+All of the links to review, petition and change courses open on January 11th, 2021.

 Reviewing an AP or an Honors Course After the Start of School: